 Case Management Training Programs and Courses Overview

-Research case management-related programs.
-Get information on requirements, courses, licensing options, career prospects and salary to make an informed decision about your education.
+Research case management-related academic programs.
+Examine some of the coursework, and get information on licensing options, career prospects and salary.

 Bachelor's Degree Programs in Social Work

 Bachelor's degree programs in social work provide a well-rounded base of knowledge for those aspiring to become case managers in settings such as community service agencies or health care facilities.
 Case managers work to plan and coordinate consistent quality care for patients and clients, and bachelor's programs in social work examine relevant topics like client interviewing, assessment, case management, crisis intervention and community outreach.
 For admission into a bachelor's program, prospective students must have a high school diploma or GED.

 The curriculum for these programs focuses on problem solving techniques, how to improve the lives of clients and how to help develop social policies.
 Students must also complete fieldwork in a social service agency or related organization as part of the program requirements.
 Typical course topics may be: